-Key Stage 2 data is used when students join us in Year 7 to identify the top 10% of students academically plus we take into account recommendations from primary teachers and parents.
+- Key Stage 2 data is used when students join us in Year 7 to identify the top 10% of students academically plus we take into account recommendations from primary teachers and parents.

 - Subject teachers spend the first term of Year 7 identifying the most able students in their subjects.

-We notify parents during the Spring Term of Year 7 if their child has been identified in these ways.
+We notify parents if their child has been identified in these ways.

-In addition to our teachers’ ‘teaching to the top’ approach, the following opportunities are available for all our students, though will be directed towards the more able:
+In addition to our teachers’ ‘teaching to the top’ approach, the following opportunities are available for all our students, although they will be specifically directed towards the more able:

 - The UCC Honours Pathway Group – students who are interested in attending the top Universities receive a variety of opportunities to help them prepare for their future.

-Enrichment Experiences – throughout the academic year UCC offers a wealth of enrichment experiences for our students, including educational visits and lunchtime lectures.
+- Enrichment Experiences – throughout the academic year UCC offers a wealth of enrichment experiences for our students, including educational visits and lunchtime lectures.

 GCSE students are offered the chance to take an extra half GCSE in the Individual project.

 Leicester University has provided speakers on topics ranging from Richard the Third to the cost of razors; from crime and punishment to the exploration of space.